vid9sharma/Fridgance/README.md

 # Fridgance

-This repository contains code for a website developed using HTML5 and CSS3.
+This repository contains code for a website developed using HTML5, CSS3 and Javascript.